 All workers need to know how to work smart and stay safe and that starts with taking care of your mental and physical wellness.
 This is particularly important for young workers just entering the workforce.

-SafeGen facilitates the education and training of youth to help significantly reduce fatalities, injuries and illness in the workplace.
+SafeGen facilitates the education of youth to help significantly reduce fatalities, injuries and illness in the workplace.

 NAOSH Week focuses employers, workers, partners and the public on preventing injury and illness in the workplace, at home and in the community.